igorsdub/DFI/README.md

 ## Dependencies

-DFI was written and tested using Python 2.7.
-We are in the process of making DFI compatible with Python 3.
+DFI was written and tested using Python 2.7 and Pyton 3.5.
 See the requirements file for dependencies [dependencies][Requirements].

 [Requirements]: <https://raw.githubusercontent.com/avishek-r-kumar/DFI/master/requirements.txt>